Swiss Alps Travel Guide

 Leysin

 Leysin has a reputation as one of the most family-friendly ski resorts in Switzerland, offering children's activities year-round at more affordable rates than its fashionable neighbours in the Rhone Valley.
 There are a number of off-piste diversions, including excursions to Lake Geneva, the museums and castles in Aigle, and the igloos in Teepee Village.
 The mountain provides a spectacular setting for hiking, mountain biking, horseback riding and rock climbing in summer.
 There are a number of good restaurants, including the glass revolving Le Kuklos, which has a panoramic view of the region, and a few bars in town.
-While the village is removed from the larger skiing areas, skiing in Leysin's 37 miles (60km) of pistes provides challenges ranging from nursery areas to two black runs for experts, and 24 miles (39km) of cross country trails.
-There is a ski school that arranges heli-skiing trips, and the glacier at Les Diablerets is included in the ski pass.
+While the village is removed from the larger skiing areas, skiing in Leysin's 37 miles (60km) of pistes provides challenges ranging from nursery areas to two black runs for experts, and 24 miles (39km) of cross-country trails.
+There's a ski school that arranges heli-skiing trips, and the glacier at Les Diablerets is included in the ski pass.
 Leysin is a major snowboarding destination, with a snowboard park and half pipe that have hosted many professional competitions.

 Grindelwald photo